Explore the beautiful landscape and find out the top things to do in Queenstown.

 Given that it would be very expensive, (and it might take months to try them all), we signed up for a horse trekking trip in Glenorchy.
 I thought about joining a scenic cruise and farm experience, but we were exhausted after all the activities and ended up going to the movies in the town center.

 Kawarau Bungy Centre – the World Home of Bungy

 Before entering the city, we stopped by the Kawarau Suspension Bridge.
 The bridge was opened in 1881 (almost 140 years old!) and is now home to the first commercial bungy jumping operation in the world.
 The Kawarau Center, launched by A.J.
 Hackett, called itself the World Home of Bungy.
-I didn’t plan to jump – I wasn’t even sure I can, but I wasn’t saying that I can’t! – that day, but it was heart pounding and mind racing, just to stand by the bridge, and watched people jumping down the height of 43-meter and into the water below.
+I didn’t plan to jump – I wasn’t even sure I could, but I wasn’t saying that I couldn’t! – that day, but it was heart-pounding and mind-racing, just to stand by the bridge, and watch people jumping down the height of 43 meters and into the water below.

 Glenorchy Horseback Riding – against the Lord of the Rings backdrop

 We drove up to the head of Lake Wakatipu early in the morning.
 There lies Glenorchy, the gateway to Mount Aspiring National Park, and Te Wahipounamu, one of New Zealand’s three World Heritage areas.